We had just finished lunch. It was a hot, lazy afternoon.

 “Kuya, why don’t you like Marcos?”

-“Why are you saying these things?!
-You weren’t born back then, how can you be sure that what you are saying is correct?”
+“Why do you say these things?!
+“You weren’t born then, so how do you know what you’re saying is true?”

 I explained why, and proceeded with pointing out facts, which resulted in my mother becoming aggravated.

 She again shouted: “Don’t talk as if you are so sure about what you know!
 You know nothing!”

 This answer shocked my cousins and made everyone in the house quiet.
 I stood my ground and asserted factual evidence supporting my claims.